 The Commander/1SG Quick Assist process is a streamlined process where a Company Commander or unit First Sergeant can authorize a Soldier a loan up to $2000, to be repaid over the maximum time of 15 months, if the ETS date allows.
 The Commander/1SG Quick Assist Program has the following guidelines:

 · The Commander/1SG Quick Assist can only be utilized for those approved categories of assistance.

 · The Commander/1SG Quick Assist will always be processed as an interest-free loan, never as a grant (exception Emergency Leave travel).

 · A Soldier can only have one Commander/1SG Quick Assist at a time.

 · To process a Commander/1SG Quick Assist, in most cases, only the most recent EOM LES is required for supporting documentation.

 All applications with command involvement must be signed by the Company Command or the unit First Sergeant.
 However, in their absence, a Sergeant First Class or above who have assumption of command orders, is authorized to approve and sign AER applications.
 A copy of the assumption of command orders will be required to accompany the Soldiers application.
 All applications signed by the Soldiers command will have an email sent to the approving official giving them the final disposition of the case.

-To assist you while in transit, make sure you hand carry all of your important documents with you.
+Be sure to carry your important documents with you as you travel.
 Do not ship these with your household goods.
-Make sure you have important phone numbers with you, such as an information number for your new duty station and your sponsor's phone number.
+This includes important phone numbers such as an information number for your new duty station and your sponsor.

-Arrival DelayIf you're in transit and an emergency arises call the Reception Activity Welcome Center at 1-800-661-7158 or 315-772-7529/0423 and let them know the nature of your emergency.
-Remember, if you cannot arrive on your reporting date and you do not call you may be considered to be Absent Without Leave (AWOL).
+Arrival DelayIf you're in transit and an emergency arises, call the Reception Activity Welcome Center at 800-661-7158 or 315-772-7529/0423 and let them know the nature of your emergency.
+Remember, if you are unable to arrive by your reporting date and you do not call ahead, you may be considered AWOL.